 Technology changes with time, but the fundamentals and recipes in photography remains.
 This article was first published in 2006, revised in 2018 and 2020

 That round setting sun in the midst of fiery orange clouds sets the mood for a sunset shoot for the evening.
 This is the ideal case for any sunset lovers, which also made many avid photographers lined up their tripods for that moment in time.

 Yes, here we are trying to see how best we can capitalize on the situation and turn it in our favour.
-This also makes you feel good, especially if you have spent lots of money going to exotic places in search for that great sunset shot.
+This also makes you feel good, especially if you have spent lots of money and time going to exotic places in search for that great sunset shot.
 You would rather return with great silhouette shots in sunset rather than disappointing bright patches of light in the sky.
 Getting something done is better than getting nothing done.

 Things to look out for if you want to shoot silhouettes:

 - Distinctive subjects with clear outlines that make good silhouettes

 - Any dramatic clouds, those puffy red-orange clouds

 - Any stunning colours of the sky